MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/aspnet-core-to-windows-vm.md

 ## Set up continuous deployment

 Continuous deployment (CD) is a lean practice that your team can use to keep production fresh.
 Here you'll set up a short automatic path from the availability of new code in version control to deployment.
-Specifically, you'll define a CD release management process that picks up the artifacts from your CI build and deploys you app to the IIS web server hosted in your Windows VM.
+Specifically, you'll define a CD pipeline that picks up the artifacts from your CI build and deploys you app to the IIS web server hosted in your Windows VM.

 1. Once the build succeeds, click the **Release** action on the build summary page.